Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 – Contributed by Pamela of The Directionally Challenged Traveler

-22. Tour the Basilica di Santa Maria della Salute
+22. Basilica di Santa Maria della Salute

 The Museo Correr offers a fascinating look at the everyday life of the historically great Venetian republic.